zephchang/marx_vector/planning_doc.md

 Get D3 working and stuff [done]

-Do some D3 weights and see if we can get lengths in a way that makes sense
+Do some D3 weights and see if we can get lengths in a way that makes sense [done]

+Setup main.py to rank links in order by number.
+That's probably just a link attribute.
+Then on the script.js side we can serve only a subset.
+Probably top 5 or you could say top 5 & above threshold of .6 or something like that.

+then we can weight them equally or set link length + repel and go from there, maybe that's prettier.
+I wonder how obsidian does it.
+Optimize for PRETTY not informational